 1. Intake Assessments: Interns meet with individual clients to assess presenting problems and formulate diagnoses.
-Interns assess the severity of the problem (risk assessment), determine the most appropriate and timely interventions, and discuss treatment alternatives with the client.
-During the intake procedure, interns also assess the client's potential responsiveness or resistance to treatment itself.
+Interns assess the severity of the problem (risk assessment), determine the most appropriate interventions, and discuss treatment alternatives with the client.
+During the intake process interns also assess the client's potential responsiveness or resistance to treatment itself.

 - 2. Individual Psychotherapy: Interns eventually carry a caseload of approximately 15 hours of individual psychotherapy clients.
 Direct application of clinical services in the form of psychotherapy is one of the main thrusts of the CAPS internship.
 Emphasis is given to providing brief (10-session) therapy, a model that tends naturally to coincide with the duration of the academic semester.
 Interns may also choose up to four clients to follow for the full year. - 3.
-Group Psychotherapy: Interns co-lead at least one process group.
-Interns will also first observe, then participate in, and finally conduct themselves, the screening of potential group members.
-Interns will have the option of developing their own group; focused around their own special interests, each intern may learn what is involved in the development, recruitment, and running of a group from the ground up.
-Interns may also co-lead Mindfulness Meditation groups, depending on interest and prior experience. - 4.
+Group Psychotherapy: Interns co-lead at least one group during their year at CAPS.
+They may also first observe, then participate in, and finally conduct themselves, the screening of potential group members.
+Interns may have the option of developing their own group; focused around their own special interests, each intern may learn what is involved in the development, recruitment, and running of a group from the ground up.
+Groups are generally not time-limited; they include process groups as well as topic-oriented groups.
+Interns will also co-lead Mindfulness Meditation groups, for which they are given experiential training before-hand. - 4.
 On Call/Crisis Intervention: During their four-hour on-call time each week, interns work with the triage team, observing first-hand how triage works.
 They may sit in on interviews when appropriate, and assist the triage team when possible.
-Interns will soon begin to conduct triage interviews themselves, practicing skills of emergency care such as risk assessment, crisis management, and emergency intakes.
-Interns are provided immediate supervision and assistance for situations in which clients require immediate hospitalization or in which other unexpected measures may be required. - 5.
-Clinical Supervision: Interns supervise one master's level practicum student during their internship year.
+Interns may conduct triage interviews themselves, practicing skills of emergency care such as rapid risk assessment, crisis management, and emergency intakes.
+Interns are provided immediate supervision and assistance for situations in which clients urgently require hospitalization or in which other unexpected measures may be needed. - 5.
+Clinical Supervision: Interns supervise one master's level doctoral psychology practicum student during their internship year.
 Interns schedule one hour of individual supervision with the practicum student, and are given one hour of group supervision of supervision.
 In addition, interns meet weekly with the senior supervisor/s supervising the same extern.
+Interns also are in charge of running the Extern Seminar during the spring semester. - 6.
+Outreach: Interns will be asked provide a certain number of hours toward outreach, particularly at the beginning of the year (before things get too busy) and during inter-session.
+Interns will assist staff with training RA's, doing depression screenings, and finding other ways to participate in activities that introduce the campus to CAPS, as well as introduce the intern to the campus.